spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

       for another node.
 And for this purpose, we use a relationship parameter value on the ``unit__node__node`` relationships (see :ref:`Specifying relationship parameter values`).

 #.
-To establish that (i) discharge connections take water from the *lower* node of the upstream station,
+Establish that (i) discharge connections take water from the *lower* node of the upstream station,
-   and (ii) spillway connections take water from the *upper* node of the upstream station, create the following relationships of class ``connection__from_node``:
+   and (ii) spillway connections take water from the *upper* node of the upstream station.
+   Repeat the procedure to create relationships of class ``connection__from_node`` with the following data:

    .. literalinclude:: data/cs-a5-connection__from_node.txt

 #.
-To establish that both discharge and spillway connections release water onto
+Establish that both discharge and spillway connections release water onto
-   the upper node of the downstream station, create the following ``connection__to_node`` relationships:
+   the upper node of the downstream station.
+   Repeat the procedure to create ``connection__to_node`` relationships with the following data:

    .. literalinclude:: data/cs-a5-connection__to_node.txt